A Lotte Data – Minecraft Data Pack

 • Underwater ruin chests (big and small) are more likely to contain emeralds and golden apples.

-• Igloo chests are more likely to contain gold nuggets and emeralds and may contain more golden apples.
+• Igloo chests are more likely to contain gold nuggets, emeralds, and enchanted books with Slush Rush, and may contain more golden apples.

 Recipes